CnCNet/cncnet-docker-dotnetcore-tunnel/README.md

-# CnCNET Docker Tunnel Server based on Dot Net Core
+# CnCNET Docker Tunnel Server based on .NET Core

-A repo that contains a dockerfile to create a cncnet tunnel server in docker using the DOT NET 8 or DOT NET 9 Core technology.
+This repository contains Dockerfiles to create a CnCNet tunnel server in Docker using .NET 8 or .NET 9 Core technology.

-1
+---

-Clone the dockerfile you want (net 8 or net 9) from this repo to your server.
+## Getting Started

-You will need to edit your server name here too
+### 1. Clone the Dockerfile you want (net8 or net9) from this repo to your server.

-2
+### 2. Build the Docker image

-Build the docker container from the docker file as below (feel free to update my-tunnel-server to a different name for ease of identifying in docker commands):
+Replace `my-tunnel-server` with a name that helps you identify your container:

 ```sh
 docker build -t my-tunnel-server .